l-snq/tau/thoughts.md

 make it compatible with getting .desktop files following the freedesktop specs?

+the other aspect of this project is maybe using gtk-layer-shell?
+The reason why, is because rust's winit crate isn't the best for its wayland support.
+Maybe using gtk I can access .desktop files?

 ## Regarding customization, I really don't know how I should approach the problem.